echo 'Hello World';

 require_once: This works the same as require, but it will include the file only the first time that it is invoked.
 Subsequent calls will be ignored.

 Each function has its own usage, so it is not right to say that one is better than the other.
-Just think carefully what your scenario is, and then decide.
+The include_once and require_once statements may be used instead of include and require in cases, where the same file might be imported more than once during a particular execution of a script.

 When a browser is pointed to a regular HTML file with an .html extension, the web server sends the file, as is, to the browser.
 The browser processes the file and displays the web page described by the HTML tags in the file.